 researchers were involved in the early development of UNIX, the

-Internet, and TCP/IP protocols (including DNS).
+Internet, and TCP/IP protocols (including DNS and BIND).
 BRL was one of the

 first and one of the most well-connected nodes on the ARPANET/MILNET

 back in the late 70s and early 80s.
 As such, BRL volunteered to host

 one of the original four root servers - both to assist in the further